Связаться с нами

 The data source for a BOM can be a single, specific source schematic document, the PCB design document, all source schematic documents (the [Project] entry), or an ActiveBOM document.

-Once added, double-click the new entry to access the Report Manager dialog and customize the BOM as outlined in this document.
+Once added, double-click the new entry to access the Report Manager and customize the BOM as outlined in this document.
 Once the output generator is configured, link it to the relevant Output Containers.
 A BOM report can be generated as file-based output or published as a PDF.
 It can also be printed by sending directly to a printing device as Hard Copy (through a configured Print Job).

 From an Output Job file, the BOM report can also be published to PDF format based on a nominated Excel template by performing the following: